quii/learn-go-with-tests/websockets.md

 </html>
 ```

-We have a very simple web page with a text input for the user to enter into and a button they can click to declare the winner.
+We have a very simple web page

+ - A text input for the user to enter the winner into
+ - A button they can click to declare the winner.

 `WebSocket` is built into most modern browsers so we don't need to worry about bringing in any libraries.
 The web page wont work for older browsers, but we're ok with that for this scenario.